 More on Peer Review

 If you’re interested in finding peer reviewed content, the Article Galaxy Gadget Store contains several Gadgets to use for searching the scientific literature and acquiring specific articles.
-Check out the Reference Manager Gadget which includes Altmetric data as part of the search results to help researchers locate the most relevant and high-impact content for their work.

 To learn more about peer review history and how it resonates in the modern world, watch this video from the Association of Learned and Scholarly Publishers.
 It features Aileen Fyfe with other thought leaders discussing the past, present, and future of peer review in scientific publishing.
 It’s 90 minutes long but worth the time since it is well-produced and full of thoughtful discussion.